Nazeim/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

-# Waves Node in Docker
+# Deploy Node in Docker

 The easiest way to run Waves Node is by means of **Waves Docker container**.
-It requires just **one command** to enable everything or to change the settings of your node.
+It takes just **one command** to enable everything or to change the settings of your node.

 ## Prerequisites